mariaserov/mariaserov.github.io/index.md

 ---
 layout: default
 title: ""
+description: ""
 ---

 **Bio-ML Scientist** • [serovmari@gmail.com](mailto:serovmari@gmail.com) • [GitHub](https://github.com/mariaserov) • [LinkedIn](https://www.linkedin.com/in/maria-serova/)

 **Executive Summary**: A research scientist and innovator with a unique blend of expertise at the intersection of AI, biology, and entrepreneurship.
-Combining academic rigour with industry efficiency to address key challenges to unlock ML to solve biology.
+Combining academic rigour with industry efficiency to unlock ML to solve biology.

-**👩🏻‍💻 Currently working on**: Leveraging Geometric Deep Learning to develop explainable AI tools helping us understand molecular mechanisms of diseases with major unadressed need
+**👩🏻‍💻 Currently working on**: Leveraging Geometric Deep Learning to develop explainable AI tools, helping us understand molecular mechanisms of diseases with major unadressed need.

 ## 💻 PROJECTS <br>